SoftwareAG/c8y-docs/src/documents/guides/reference-guide/rest-implementation.html.md

 ### Authorization

 All requests issued to Cumulocity are subject to authorization.
-To determine the required permissions, see the
-Required role" entries in the reference documentation for the individual requests.
-To learn more about the different permissions and the concept of ownership in Cumulocity, see "Managing permissions and ownership" in the Section "[Securing M2M applications](index.php?option=com_k2&view=item&id=813)".
+To determine the required permissions, see the "Required role" entries in the reference documentation for the individual requests.
+To learn more about the different permissions and the concept of ownership in Cumulocity, see "Managing permissions and ownership" in the Section "[Security aspects](/guides/concepts-guide/securing-m2m-applications)".

 ### Media types